Course Progression Policy

 Early Intervention - Monitoring Attendance

-Where appropriate, lecturers record electronically all student attendance in each face-to-face or online subject or unit.
-A student whose attendance falls below the prescribed attendance for the subject, without approval, is notified in writing by the lecturer and required to meet with the lecturer.
-Lecturers are advised to keep records of the advice and assistance they give students.
+Where appropriate, trainers or lecturers record electronically, all student attendance in each face-to-face or online unit or subject.
+A student whose attendance falls below the prescribed attendance for the unit or subject, without approval, is notified in writing by the trainer or lecturer and required to meet with the trainer or lecturer.
+Trainers and lecturers are advised to keep records of the advice and assistance they give students.

-If a student's attendance has fallen below the prescribed attendance for the subject, and the student has met and received approval from the lecturer regarding the circumstances for low attendance, the lecturer may allow the student to progress.
+If a student's attendance has fallen below the prescribed attendance for the unit or subject, and the student has met and received approval from the trainer or lecturer regarding the circumstances for low attendance, the trainer or lecturer may allow the student to progress.

-If a student’s attendance falls below the prescribed attendance for the subject, without approval, the lecturer informs the student, in writing, that they are at risk of failing the subject, on the basis that their low attendance may impact their capacity to achieve the learning outcomes of the subject or unit.
+If a student’s attendance falls below the prescribed attendance for the unit or subject, without approval, the trainer or lecturer informs the student, in writing, that they are at risk of failing the unit or subject, on the basis that their low attendance may impact their capacity to achieve the learning outcomes of the unit or subject.

 Early Intervention – Monitoring Student Engagement and Progress

-Prior to census date, AC will assess students to determine their course progress or engagement to ensure they are validly enrolled.
+Prior to census date, AC will support students to enhance their course progress or engagement in learning.

-Engagement is defined as a student logging onto their LMS enrolled unit/subject page and/or attending class.
+Engagement is defined as a student logging onto their LMS enrolled unit or subject page and/or attending class, and in both scenarios, actively participating in learning activities.

-If a student does not show engagement prior to census date and AC (Faculty and/or Student Support) cannot contact the student, their enrolment will be automatically cancelled.
+If a student does not show engagement prior to census date and AC (Faculty and/or Student Support Services) cannot contact the student, their enrolment will be cancelled automatically.

 After census date, a Program Director may determine that a student is at risk of unsatisfactory progress.